Chairperson: Professor Bodah

 Application of econometric methods to economic problems.
 Econometric tools applied to micro- and macroeconomic problems.
 (Lec.
 3, Lab.
 2) Pre: 201 or permission of instructor.
 Offered fall.

-An economic examination of the historical interrelations of race, class, and gender issues.
+An economic examination of the historical interrelations of race, class, and gender issues in the United States.
 (Lec.
 3) Pre: 100 or 201 or permission of instructor.
 Offered fall.

 445 Senior Research Project (3)